 Lowest property taxes

-The vacation rental industry is growing yearly, and annual revenue in the U.S. alone is expected to hit $20 billion by 2025.
-This trend is partly thanks to OTAs (online travel agencies), such as Airbnb, Vrbo, and Booking.com, who list thousands of vacation rentals and market them to a global audience.
+The vacation rental industry is growing yearly, and annual revenue in the U.S. alone is expected to surpass $20 billion in 2025.
+This trend is partly thanks to online travel agencies (OTAs) such as Airbnb, Vrbo, and Booking.com, which list thousands of vacation rentals and market them to a global audience.

 If you’re considering acquiring a new property to start or scale your short-term rental business, you should bear in mind that many vacation rentals are subject to various taxes depending on location and property type.
 Do you want to know more?
 Let’s dive right in!